IDKTHISSS/VoxCore/README.md

 > ⚠️ This engine is currently under active development.
 Many features are incomplete or experimental.
 Breaking changes are expected.

+## Purpose
+This engine is being developed as a personal learning project to deeply understand Vulkan and game engine architecture.
+It is not intended for production use, but as an experimental and educational platform.

 ## Features (WIP)
 - 🧱 Custom voxel renderer powered by Vulkan
 - 🖥️ Integrated ImGui-based UI system